Tina Turner: 12+ Cover Songs You May Have Missed

 Honey.
 Sit down.
 Let me get you a glass of water.
 We need to talk.

-Referring to every black artist who recorded soul music in the 60’s as a “Motown” singer is lazy, insulting and possibly a teensy bit racist.
+Referring to every black artist who recorded soul music in the 1960’s as a “Motown” singer is lazy, insulting and possibly a teensy bit racist.
 Kapeesh?
 With that said, perhaps I should cut people some slack.
-I know, we are all very busy and don’t pay a whole lot of attention to minutiae.
-And besides, sometimes the record labels themselves are a little guilty of causing confusion.
+I realize that we are all very busy and don’t pay a whole lot of attention to minutiae.
+Besides, sometimes record labels themselves are a little guilty of causing confusion.
 Case in point: The 1987 Motown Merry Christmas special.

 First, a little context: In 1984 the Motown 25 TV special was a blockbuster ratings success, Motown 25with all the former stars of the record label coming home to celebrate Motown’s 25th Anniversary and kiss the ring of founder Berry Gordy.
 Stevie Wonder, Marvin Gaye, The 4 Tops, The Temptations, Martha Reeves, Mary Wells and many others made appearances.
 Lionel Richie reunited with the Commodores!
 Smokey Robinson reunited with the Miracles!
 Diana Ross reunited with the Supremes for a minute and half before Miss Ross allegedly pushed Mary Wilson out of her way!
 That last part was edited out of the broadcast…. but anyway… the real highlight of the show was the reunited Jackson 5, followed by Michael Jackson’s performance of Billie Jean, which introduced the moonwalk to the world and we were never the same again.